How was your 2020, overall? Mine was a nightmare, to be honest.

 What a dick of a year.

 But here’s the good news: 2021 probably won’t be any easier.
-COVID isn’t going anywhere, and the impacts are going to become more obvious and intense.
+COVID isn’t going anywhere; the impacts will become more obvious and intense.

 …Oh, wait, that’s not the good news.
 It’s just the news.

 Don’t believe me?
 Take a look at your calendar or to-do list from three months ago.
-Scroll through some of your messages with your best mate from a year ago.
+Scroll through some of your messages from a year ago with your best mate.

-The stuff that kept you awake at night, had you put in extra hours, or agonise over the right choice doesn’t seem such a big deal now, does it?
-If you simply hadn’t done a third of it, nothing much would have changed.
+The stuff that kept you awake at night, had you put in extra hours, or agonised over the right choice, doesn’t seem such a big deal now, does it?
+Nothing much would have changed if you hadn’t done a third of it.

 Now, think about some of the hardest things you’ve coped with.
 The stuff that felt unmanageable and you didn’t know how you’d get past.
-Odds are, it all worked out all right.
-In fact, you probably refer to that stuff now and appreciate how you changed, grew, or learned.
+The odds are that it all worked out right.
+You probably refer to that and appreciate how you changed, grew, or learned.

-When the long game lens is on, you see how individual choices, events, and upsets fit into the bigger picture, and you work those into your narrative.
+When the long game lens is on, you see how individual choices, events, and upsets fit into the bigger picture and work those into your narrative.

-We can do that for the past, and often for the future too.
+We can do that for the past and often for the future, too.
 That’s how we set goals and make plans.
 But we struggle to do it for the present.
-It's why there's such a disconnect between strategy sessions and workplace behaviour - we get the long game lens out in the meeting room, and put it away again when we got back to our desk.
+It's why there's such a disconnect between strategy sessions and workplace behaviour—we get the long game lens out in the meeting room and put it away again when we get back to our desks.

 When we can bring some of that long-game perspective into the present, we see our options, choices and daily events differently.
 We ask questions like:

-"How will I talk about this in a year's time?"
+- "How will I talk about this in a year?"

 I’ve been making a concerted effort to bring a long-game lens into my present, and I can feel the difference.

-As a blackboard outside a coffee shop will probably tell you sometime soon, (but apparently John Lennon said first):
+As a blackboard outside a coffee shop will probably tell you sometime soon (but John Lennon said first):

 "Everything will be okay in the end.
 If it's not okay, it's not the end.”

-To get you started, here’s your top four tools in playing the long game:
+To get you started, here are your top four tools for playing the long game:

 Like most things, the Stoic philosophers had it nailed early on.

 The closer you are to something, the more important it seems.
 Our brains are wired to put immediate threats first, which makes sense from an evolutionary biology standpoint.
-We need to react to the threats in front of us, to stay alive.
-This is great when we’re staring down a woolly mammoth, but not so useful when we turn into reactive drama queens, panicking at every new email and catastrophising every relationship, project or meeting that doesn’t go to plan.
+We must react to the threats in front of us, to stay alive.
+This is great when we’re staring down a woolly mammoth but not so useful when we turn into reactive drama queens, panicking at every new email and catastrophising every relationship, project or meeting that doesn’t go to plan.

-It feels like our experiences are factual, because they’re tangible.
+It feels like our experiences are factual because they’re tangible.
 If you can see, smell, hear or taste something, it must be real… right?
 Wrong.
 Our external world isn’t as objective as it seems.
-In short, most of what we experience is just a projection of our own shit.
+In short, most of what we experience is just a projection of our shit.

 The thing is, perspective doesn’t work without purpose.

-It’s hard to see things for what they really are,
+It’s hard to see things for what they are

 if you don’t know who you are